Soonad/docs.formality-lang.org/docs/source/tutorials/Dependent-Types.md

       b_is_a :: rewrite a in b == a with a_is_true
     ```

-- Specifying precise algorithsm (for work outsourcing)
+- Specifying precise algorithm (for work outsourcing)

     ```javascript
     // "I want a function that receives a bool and returns a different bool"